ruhefm/porto-web/src/assets/markdown/projects/2-UI-Project.md

 # **UI Project**

 The main goal of this project is to improve my UI design skills and aesthetic sense.
-It is a mockup of a mobile application for water service payments in my neighborhood, IoT Plug and Play, and a health diagnose apps.
+It is a mockup of a mobile application for water service payments in my neighborhood, IoT Plug and Play, and a health diagnose apps for P2M purpose.

 ![UI Image 1](/ui-2.png)